Summer Crossing: Plot summary

 The story takes place in New York City over the course of the hot summer of 1945.

 Grady McNeil, a 17-year-old upper class Protestant débutante, steadfastly refuses to accompany her parents on their usual summer ritual of travel, in this case to France.
 Left in the city for the summer by herself, she pursues a covert romance with Clyde Manzer, a Jewish parking lot attendant, whom she had noticed several months earlier.
 Grady spends time with Clyde and meets some of his friends, and in turn the couple visits the Central Park Zoo together.
 There, Clyde mentions his brother's bar mitzvah as a way of introducing the fact that he is Jewish.

 As the summer heats up, so does Grady's and Clyde's romance.
 The couple is soon wed in Red Bank, New Jersey.
 Once married, Grady meets Clyde's middle-class family in Brooklyn, and only then is the couple truly faced with the stark reality of the cultural divide between her family and his.
 Grady then realizes at her sister Apple's home that she is six weeks pregnant.

 Grady has passed over a couple of opportunities to spend time with the handsome young Peter Bell, a man of her social stature who is romantically interested in her.
 Eventually Grady's sister, Apple, confronts her about her relationship with Clyde.
 In an abrupt ending, Grady aims her speeding Buick with passengers Peter, Clyde, and Clyde's friend Gump so it will crash off the Queensboro Bridge, killing everyone.

 Film adaptation

-A film adaptation of Summer Crossing was confirmed in November 2011.
-Playwrights Tristine Skyler and T. Rafael Cimino – along with Scarlett Johansson – wrote the screenplay and Johansson was slated to direct, marking her feature film directorial debut.
-As of 2023, the novel has not been adapted yet.
+Plans for a film adaptation of Summer Crossing were announced 2013.
+Playwright Tristine Skyler was working with Scarlett Johansson on the screenplay and Johansson was slated to direct in her feature film directorial debut.
+She said: "Being able to bring this story to the screen as my full-length directorial debut is a life dream and deep privilege."